STAR-ZERO/compose-navgen/README.md

 </details>

-If you nullable or a optional value, no need pass a arguemnt.
+If you use nullable or a optional value, no need pass a arguemnt.

 ```kt
 navController.sample()